sefinek/Malicious-IP-Addresses/README.md

 # 📃 Malicious IP Address List
 This repository contains a list of IP addresses associated with various malicious activities on the internet.
-Many of these addresses are part of botnets, VPN/Proxy networks used to carry out cyberattacks, such as DDoS attacks, and more.
+Many of them are part of botnets or VPN/proxy networks used to conduct cyberattacks — including DDoS and more.

 ⭐ **If you find this repository helpful, please consider giving it a star.
 Thank you!**
-📄 **Looking for solid and effective Cloudflare WAF Expressions?
+📄 **Looking for solid and effective Cloudflare WAF expressions?
 Check out [sefinek/Cloudflare-WAF-Expressions](https://github.com/sefinek/Cloudflare-WAF-Expressions)**

 ## What Can This List Block?
 1. ✅ DDoS attacks (L7 – HTTP flood)